criticalml-uw/TamperBench/README.md

 - :gear: Run rigorous hyperparameter sweeps to stress-test models under worst-case attacker configurations.
 - :snake: Use a typed Python API to run attacks and evaluations programmatically.
 - :jigsaw: Add or use custom attacks and evaluations with an extensible, decorator-based plugin architecture.
+- :page_facing_up: Read more about our experiments and findings: [arXiv preprint](https://arxiv.org/abs/2602.06911)

 <br>